-11.3 We therefore maintain our strong objection to this proposed development on the grounds set out above and trust that the appeal will be dismissed.
+11.6 We therefore maintain our strong objection to this proposed development on the grounds set out above and trust that the Council will again refuse to grant planning permission.
+We will give our support to defending such a decision at any appeal which may be pursued by the applicant.

-CPRE Stroud District 8 January 2014 Proposed housing development at Mankley Field, Leonard Stanley
+CPRE Stroud District 17 February 2014 Proposed housing development at Mankley Field, Leonard Stanley